 - If you’re still having trouble connecting, try turning on and off Airplane Mode.

-- Turn off Wi-Fi connections (temporarily) to minimize signal traffic to the device.
+- Turn off Wi-Fi connections (temporarily) to minimise signal traffic to the device.

 - Go to Settings > Accessibility > Hearing Devices or Settings > Bluetooth to forget the hearing aids and reconnect them.